HowTo

 The TetraSpot package.

-The TETRA stack installs as a ready-made package with systemd services — once installed the station starts together with the system and everything is configured from the browser.
+You do not install the stack separately — it rides inside the wizard’s image as systemd services.
+After the first boot it starts together with the system and everything is configured from the browser.

 What the package gives you